Echavarria42/Challenges/README.md

 6) Basic_06  => "https://platzi.com/comunidad/retos-de-programacion-en-cualquier-lenguaje-sexto-nivel-ciclo-while-2/"

 It is a consecutive questionnaire, which means that you only have to run the file to see the results, among the functions that are included in the file are: **Sum up to fifty, Beyond forty-two, Consecutive sums, Guest list, Guess the secret number.**

+7) code__waris =>

+It is a sequence of functions with solutions to problems proposed by the Code-Wars platform.
+These functions include: **Exact Divisors, Sum of digits, Word alrevez, Tribonacci, Permute, etc.**